 If you have an existing health complication such as diabetes or if you suffer from poor circulation, ingrown toenails can lead to serious medical complications.

 It is always best to seek professional advice from a reputed foot and ankle specialist if you’re unsure about the best course of treatment.

 Ingrown toenails can happen due to a number of reasons.
-These include:

 - Incorrectly cutting toenails.

 - Wearing the wrong footwear (shoes that bind the toes or feet tightly).